Redocly/redoc/README.md

 You can inject the Security Definitions widget into any place in your definition `description`.
 For more information, refer to [Security definitions injection](docs/security-definitions-injection.md).

-### Swagger vendor extensions
+### OpenAPI specification extensions
-Redoc uses the following [vendor extensions](https://swagger.io/specification/#specificationExtensions):
+Redoc uses the following [specification extensions](https://swagger.io/specification/#specificationExtensions):
 * [`x-logo`](docs/redoc-vendor-extensions.md#x-logo) - is used to specify API logo
 * [`x-traitTag`](docs/redoc-vendor-extensions.md#x-traitTag) - useful for handling out common things like Pagination, Rate-Limits, etc
 * [`x-codeSamples`](docs/redoc-vendor-extensions.md#x-codeSamples) - specify operation code samples